azurecitadel/azurecitadel.github.io/README.md

 Further customization can be carried out, by modifying [home.html in the _layouts folder](_layouts/home.html)

+# Drafts & WIP
+- If you want to work on something and not have it published **at all**, then place it into `_drafts` folder
+- If you want to work on something as a work in progress and have it published but hidden, put your page(s) into the `unpub` folder and **don't assign a category**.
+You can then view it on the site, but it will not appear under any of the sections

 # Disclaimer Boilerplate
 This is suggested boilerplate to add to pages for demos, apps or labs